MaganaTony/ReactJS-Vite-MockUp/README.md

-# Backend Javascript Challenge for RESTful API
+# React JS with Tailwind for Vite mockup

 This project's purpose is to create website using Vite/ReactJs and Vite